mooreryan/seanies_similarity/README.md

 s3	s4	2	2.0	100.0
 ```

+- `U` and `T` are treated as being equal.
+- Case insensitive
-Some of these are `NaN` because some sequences don't overlap each other at any base.
+- Some of these are `NaN` because some sequences don't overlap each other at any base.

 ## Uninstall it!